 - Certificate distribution

 Site coordinators coordinate the logistical and administrative aspects of the course and the onsite discussion.
 Each course has a slightly different format.
-For example some meet weekly or less frequently, others do not meet, rather provide support as needed.
+For example some meet weekly or less frequently.
+Most courses require a minimum of 4 site meetings.
 We will send you specific responsibilities for the course you are coordinating once your site is registered.

 - Complete the Site Registration Form.